-A quorum must be established before a council, committee, or workgroup meeting may start.
+A quorum must be established before a council, committee, or workgroup meeting may start and the quorum must be maintained throughout the meeting.
 If a quorum cannot be established, those in attendance may informally discuss business but no votes, official decisions, or other actions may be taken or assigned.
 If a meeting is in danger of not obtaining a quorum, officers are encouraged to call voting members and encourage them to phone in to help establish a quorum.